daormar/thot/README.md

 Additional information about the theoretical foundations of Thot can be found in [Ortiz-Martínez, 2011].
 One interesting feature of Thot, incremental (or online) estimation of statistical models, is also described in [Ortiz-Martínez et al., 2010].
+Finally, phrase-level alignment generation functionality was described in [Ortiz-Martínez et al., 2008].

 Citation